entropyxyz/entropy-docs/content/concepts/security.md

 ---
-title: "Node encryption and authentication"
-lead: "When sending messages to threshold signature servers on the Entropy network, you must authenticate and encrypt the messages.
-This page covers that process."
+title: "Security"
+lead: "Entropy leverages cutting-edge cryptographic techniques and distributed systems principles to deliver a highly secure network.
+Learn more about our security architecture and protocols."
+aliases:
+    - node-encryption-and-authentication
 ---

+## Node encryption and authentication

+When sending messages to threshold signature servers on the Entropy network, you must authenticate and encrypt the messages.
+This section covers that process.

 The authentication process is simple: each node has a substrate account stored on the chain, referred to as a TSS account.